mortezakowkabi/jcb-persian-documentation/025-How-to-use-email-helper-in-your-components.md

 * DKIM fields (optional but recommended)

 > **Tip:**
-> You can review Joomla’s default configuration file to match field names correctly.
-The “name” attribute is the key identifier used in code.
+> You can review Joomla's default configuration file to match field names correctly.
+The "name" attribute is the key identifier used in code.

 ---